Machu Picchu History

 Is Machu Picchu considered a ruin?

-The city of Machu Picchu preserved many of its original structures, expressed in areas that were chosen by Pachacutec, found a granite plateau where many people began a very expensive and ambitious project, built a citadel that would last forever.
+The citadel of Machu Picchu preserved many of its original structures, expressed in areas that were chosen by Pachacutec, found a granite plateau where many people began a very expensive and ambitious project, built a citadel that would last forever.

-Each construction made in Machu Picchu has a specific function: Religious, administrative, political and social, the two most important were the religious and the administrative, because the religious part was the daily ritual of his life and the transit through Machu Picchu, and the administrative part, was because each product had to pass through the control of the guardians who kept very safe the Sanctuary and the Tambos, the warehouses that preserved all the products that grew in the Citadel.
+Each construction that we found in Machu Picchu has a specific function: Religious, administrative, political and social, the two most important were the religious and the administrative, because the religious part was the daily ritual of his life and the transit through Machu Picchu, and the administrative part, was because each product had to pass through the control of the guardians who kept very safe the Sanctuary and the Tambos, the warehouses that preserved all the products that grew in the Citadel.

 Why ruins and not an amazing engineering work?